vincejin/smallappcluster/README.md

 smallappcluster
 ==============

-Barebone Sails.js application to illustrate Node.js's cluster and how to run an app in multiple processes.
+Example on how to achieve zero downtime deployment using Node.js cluster.
+Barebone Sails.js application running in multiple processes and listening for restart signal (SIGUSR2) to recycle worker processes with newly deployed code.

 To run: